csound-flossmanual/csound-floss/book/03-f-live-events.md

 i   -1.2  ^+2  0             ;turn off 1.2
 ; -- turn off 1.1 (dot = same as the same p-field above)
 i   -1.1  ^+1  .
-s                            ;end of a section, so time begins from new at zero i    1    1    1    .2   800 r 5                          ;repeats the following line (until the next "s") i    1   .25  .25   .2   900
+s                            ;end of a section, so time again starts at zero i    1    1    1    .2   800 r 5                          ;repeats the following line (until the next "s") i    1   .25  .25   .2   900